-Materials which may require preparation
+Which Materials may require preparation?

 Many materials may require preparation.
 The most typical materials are carbon composites, concrete, metals (especially steels), plastics (e.g. vinyl flooring), rubber and wood, etc.

-Surface level contaminants
+Some Examples of Surface level contaminants

 A range of contaminants could be on the surface layer, including: